 Side Effects of Artificial Food Coloring

-This report from the Center for Science in the Public Interest shows that these three dyes, which account for 90 percent of the dyes used in products, were contaminated with low levels of carcinogens.
+This report from the Center for Science in the Public Interest shows that these three dyes, which account for the overwhelming majority of the dyes used in products, were contaminated with low levels of carcinogens.

 The report also discusses Red No. 3, which was limited in use in 1990 due to it being a known carcinogen but is still being used in food products such as candy.
 It was shown to cause damage to DNA and give thyroid tumors to rats.

 Blue No. 2 is a synthetic version of the indigo dye from plants.
-It’s one of the food colorings linked to ADHD in children after performing an elimination diet and reintroducing the colorings.
+It’s one of the food colorings linked to attention deficit/hyperactivity disorder (ADHD) and behavioral problems in children.
+(Findings were determined after performing an elimination diet and reintroducing the colorings.)

 This means long-term exposure to these synthetic dyes can potentially cause cancer in humans.
-Seeing that people start consuming junk foods and drinks using these artificial colorings from childhood, they can potentially acquire degenerative diseases or cancers in the future.
+Because people start consuming junk foods and drinks using these artificial colorings from childhood, they can potentially acquire degenerative diseases or cancers more easily in the future.

 The researchers from the Johns Hopkins study argue that the potential carcinogen exposure in soft drinks is unnecessary.